The Uglies Series by Scott Westerfeld

 pooled ink Review:

-Extras is a continuation of the Uglies series.
-Technically one can read the series as a trilogy (Uglies – Specials) because Extras really serves more as an epilogue to Tally’s journey.
+Extras is a companion novel to the Uglies series.
+One can read the series just as a trilogy (Uglies – Specials) or you can imagine this as book four of a saga.
+Extras really serves more as an epilogue to Tally’s journey.
 The story is set in Japan and features a different protagonist in a different culture.
 Tally and her crew show up of course but they are not the center of the plot for once.
 Rather this book offers a glimpse into the aftermath of Tally’s fateful decision at the end of Specials.

 Completely fascinating and fun to read this book offers a different angle on the story of Tally Youngblood.
 What began as a local incident and grew into a global confrontation has left large ripples in its wake and this book zooms out to show us that.